SignalSculptor/pandas_for_splunkers/README.md

 # Pandas For Splunkers
-Menu drive utility to quickly parse through data by using pandas functionality and aligning it with equivalent Splunk commands.
+Menu driven utility to quickly parse through data by using pandas functionality and aligning it with equivalent Splunk commands.

 ## Usage
 `pandas_for_splunkers.py file.csv`